PyLauncher at TACC

 Pylauncher will then use all the cores of these nodes, running by default one commandline per core.
 See below for exceptions.

-Load the pylauncher module to set the TACC_PYLAUNCHER_DIR and PYTHONPATH environment variables.
+The pylauncher module sets the TACC_PYLAUNCHER_DIR and PYTHONPATH environment variables.

 Your batch script can then invoke Python3 on the launcher code: